itsautummn/Beat-Clicker/README.md

 <h1>Github Addition</h1>
-Beat Clicker is a game made for the 2024 Rhythm Game Jam!
-This upload is much in the future from the release of the game, but I wanted to provide an upload as a record of sorts and forgot about doing that up until right now.
+<p>Beat Clicker is a game made for the 2024 Rhythm Game Jam!
+This upload is much in the future from the release of the game, but I wanted to provide an upload as a record of sorts and forgot about doing that up until right now.</p>
+<p>That being said, this is only the open source part of the code, the full game release is too large to add to this repo.
+If you want to download it and play for yourself:</p>
-<h2>How To Download</h1>
+<h3>How To Play</h3>
+<p>Navigate over to the <a href="https://huntingautumn.itch.io/beatclicker">itch page</a> for the project and follow the instructions posted there.
+You do have to download the game to your computer, I couldn't get a web release working properly.</p>
+<p>While you're there, you could also look at my other projects!
+I'll hopefully have much more by the time you're reading this :D</p>
+<p>And with all that covered, here is the orignal description of the game on <a href="https://itch.io/">itch.io</a></p>

-<h2>Beat Clicker (Rhythm Jam 2024)</h2>
+<h1>Beat Clicker (Rhythm Jam 2024)</h1>
 <p>Beat Clicker is my first game ever completed, as well as my first game jam ever participated in!</p>
 <p>Beat Clicker is a rhythm game where you move your player along three tracks to hit notes on beat, partially inspired by the Muffet boss fight from Undertale.</p>
 <p>Move between three tracks to hit the notes on time, or dodge the barriers that appear on the track.
 Make sure you hold on the hold notes!<br></p>